Students outside Kane Hall

 • To create and distribute engaging and effective communications, the team relies on several professional tools.
 Constant Contact is used for managing email campaigns and distributing newsletters efficiently.
 Canva supports the design of visually appealing graphics and layouts, while Adobe Creative Cloud offers advanced creative capabilities for producing high-quality content across multiple formats.

 • Meet regularly with team to discuss, plan, and execute communications to Humanities students.
+You can find meeting agendas and the editorial calendar in OneDrive > Office Operations & Projects > Communications > Communications Team there is an Editorial Calendar.

 Collect and share with the team requests for course promotions and event promotions from Humanities department and wide UW community.